How to Become an Electrician in Colorado

 Outlook and Salary Expectations

 Additionally, salary expectations are high in the state for qualified electricians.
-Licensed electricians in Colorado made an average annual salary of $54,250 in 2019.
-Those earning the most, including contractors and those with years of experience, made an average of $96,580.
-These numbers compare well with the average salary in Colorado which was $57,690 for all occupations in 2019.
+Licensed electricians in Colorado made an average annual salary of $60,850 in 2020.
+Those earning the most, including contractors and those with years of experience, made an average of $84,760.

 Salaries in Colorado by Occupation